cacing69/cquery/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel, please send an e-mail to Ibnul Mutaki via [ibnuul@gmail.com](mailto:ibnuul@gmail.com)
+If you discover a security vulnerability, please send an e-mail to Ibnul Mutaki via [ibnuul@gmail.com](mailto:ibnuul@gmail.com)

 ## Comments on this Policy